sagoresarker/sagoresarker/README.md

 ![](https://komarev.com/ghpvc/?username=sagoresarker&label=PROFILE+VIEWS)

 Myself Sagore Sarker.
-Currently, I'm a Computer Science and Engineering graduate and working as a Junior DevOps Engineer at Poridhi.
+I'm a Computer Science and Engineering graduate and working as a Junior DevOps Engineer at Poridhi.io .

 In short, I'm in love with the Backend, especially large-scale distributed systems, and working towards developing my skillset and trying to build some interesting stuff.